Amanda in fall

 Fall colors at Kendall Lake

-The hike around Kendall Lake (not far from the Ledges Trail) is a great option if you want a hike with good fall colors.
-The trail around the lake is an easy 1.5 miles.
+The hike around Kendall Lake (not far from the Ledges Trail) is a great option if you want a gentle walk with good fall colors.
+The trail around the lake is an easy, mostly flat 1.5 miles.

 3. Cuyahoga Valley Scenic Railroad